Big technology is experiencing a brain drain into the crypto sector

 In Spain there are also cases of financial managers and the video game sector

-The technology blockchain –Which is behind the cryptocurrencies, NFT or the web3– is “living its moment, the market has recognized its potential, leaving aside the speculative fever that exists in the environment of cryptocurrencies such as bitcoin”, confirms Montse Guardia, director of Alastria , a Spanish association of blockchain with more than 500 associated companies from different sectors.
+The technology blockchain –Which is the one behind the cryptocurrencies, NFT or the web3– is “living its moment, the market has recognized its potential, leaving aside the speculative fever that exists around cryptocurrencies such as bitcoin”, confirms Montse Guardia, founder of the start from blockchain Big Onion.
 “Blockchain technology has been promising a lot for years and it is now when we begin to verify its potential, supported projects are appearing with a lot of money behind, especially in the field of virtual payments.”
 Guardia believes that another demonstration of the serious progress in the sector has been the approval this year of the virtual yuan in China and the digital euro project announced by the European Union this summer.

 Beyond the speculative rush in bitcoin, the potential is in a decentralized internet